balancer/balancer-api/README.md

 ## Usage

 This package can be run locally for development, or deployed to an AWS account.
+AppSync cannot be used locally yet.

 ### Initial Setup